decentraland/old-documentation/_posts/market/2020-02-16-land-manager.md

 ## Manage Your LAND

-To view your LAND tokens, click **My Land**.
+To view your LAND tokens, click **My LAND**.
 Here you’ll find a list of all of your parcels and Estates, including any that you’ve contributed to community districts and any parcels that you have listed for sale.

 By clicking on one of the parcels or Estates listed under My Land, you can edit its name, description, put it up for sale, or transfer it directly to another wallet address.